Sippin’ In San Diego: North Park Part 2

 The Belly of the Best comes with a soft-boiled egg, oxtail dumplings, beef brisket, and hoisin-glazed short rib.
 The thing I love about Ramen is that the noodles are so rich and fulfilling.
 A good Ramen noodle has a chew to it along with an egg-yolk richness that is almost buttery.
 I have to say I agree with the locals who claim this is one of the better Ramen options in San Diego.
 The broth is unctuously comforting.
 Whether you bring your own spoon or not, this Ramen will change your life for the better.
 The oxtail dumplings are so smooth and rich that I am happy that they only give you two.
 The brisket is tender and the short-rib is just fall-apart amazing.

 As I am going back and forth between using my chopsticks and just diving into the bowl, I am also observing those around me.
 I am seated at a huge communal table to the left of 3 younger ladies who are going all out with cocktails.
 Across from me is a family of three.
 The mom and dad are sitting on each side of their son who appears to be a late teenager.
-The dad and the son are obsessing over the Padres game on their phones while the mom sits there.
+The dad and the son are obsessing over the Padres game on their phones, which can also bet on by heading to sites such as 해외배팅, while the mom sits there.
 I feel bad for the mom because thanks to an exciting late-inning comeback attempt she really just appears to be along for the ride.

 When the game is tied in the later innings, dad and son make the executive decision to try to get home to see the home half-inning of the 7th.
 Mom looks quite annoyed.
 As she gets up, she looks me dead in the eyes and says, “We have to go watch the end of the Padres game.”
 There is so much indignation in her tone that I almost dump my bowl of ramen all over myself laughing.